In our WordPress installation tutorials, we show you how to install a WordPress site or blog on your own domain name.

 Click the ‘Add Domain’ button to create your addon domain …

-Note: If you get an error message, make sure that your hosting setup allows you to set up addon domains …
+Note: Make sure that your hosting setup allows you to create addon domains …

 (Contact your web host if you get error messages)

 You can also remove addon domains using the Addon Domains function.

 To delete an addon domain, go to Addon Domains > Modify Addon Domain, then locate the domain you would like to delete and click Remove …

 If you are sure that you want to permanently remove the addon domain, click on the ‘Remove’ button …